Chengp1997/RideNShare/README.md

 If you want to use this project, don't forget to:

--  configure the properties file
+-  configure the properties file (server/src/main/resources/application.yml) Change the XXXXX to your own.
+- Frontend: `npm -i` , `npm run build`, `npm run serve`
+- Backend: It's a springboot project, just run it.